 Scones

-After we wrapped up everything, I promised myself that one day I would return there to enjoy this British tradition.
-Sure enough, a couple of years later just before I officially moved to Toronto, I went there one afternoon with a friend, sat in the lounge and ordered some tea and a three tiered plate filled with sandwiches, scones and other sweet treats.
+After we wrapped up everything, I promised myself that one day, I would return there to enjoy this British tradition.
+Sure enough, a couple of years later just before I officially moved to Toronto, I went there one afternoon with a friend, sat in the lounge, ordered some tea, a three tiered plate filled with sandwiches 🥪, as well as other lovely treats.
 This is when I first experienced these traditional English mid-afternoon tea time food items – Scones – those little cakey breads.
-They weren’t sweet as the British served them along with jam and clotted cream… definitely the real deal!
+British scones aren’t sweet as they serve them along with jam and clotted cream… definitely the real deal!
 Later on, I had the North American version and they were surprisingly sweet compared to the British ones!

 Sesame Snaps